There was something surreal about her.

 I kept my eyes closed, afraid of losing the tender moments.

 My desire to see no longer existed.
-My vision did not need the eyesight.
+My vision grew independant of the eyesight.

 I put my elbows on the table and lightly rested the chin on my clasped hands.

-‘When you let me in...,’ my words echoed in that enlightened blackout, ‘weren’t you worried I would discover so much of what you meant to hide?’
+‘When you let me in...,’ my words echoed in that enlightened blackout, ‘Weren’t you concerned I would discover so much of what you meant to hide?’

 I still lacked the desire to open my eyes.